Wildlander-mod/Support/Docs/FAQ.md

 #### When is SSE/AE version going to be available?

 Wildlander - Releplaying evolved is currently under development for Special edition, it is currently released to staff / selected streamers for beta testing.
-It is considered the spiritual sucessor to Ultimate skyrim.
+It is considered the spiritual successor to Ultimate skyrim.

 You can follow progress by catching the weekly streams - currently on Thursdays at 8pm GMT (announced on reddit, and in discord annoucement channel) or for catchup on the [youtube](https://www.youtube.com/channel/UC-Bq60LjSeYd-_uEBzae5ww) channel